nicholaishaw/sqlalchemy-challenge/README.md

 ## Part 1: Analyzing and Exploring the Climate Data
 In this section, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, I utilized SQLAlchemy Object Relational Mapper queries, Pandas, and Matplotlib.
 I used the provided hawaii.sqlite database to store the data and climate-analysis.ipynb to complete my climate analysis.
 Using these files, I completed the following steps:

-1. Used the SQLAlchemy create_engine() function to connect to your SQLite database.
+1. Used the SQLAlchemy create_engine() function to connect to my SQLite database.
-2. Used the SQLAlchemy automap_base() function to reflect your tables into classes, and then saved references to the classes named station and measurement.
+2. Used the SQLAlchemy automap_base() function to reflect my tables into classes, and then saved references to the classes named station and measurement.
 3. Linked Python to the database by creating a SQLAlchemy session.

 ![image](https://github.com/nicholaishaw/sqlalchemy-challenge/assets/135463220/302073f6-d121-498b-a13f-bab8bb0031e7)